Notice

 • Create EDC contract definitions

-Trace-X implements a functionality to create the assets and their corresponding policies in the admin panel.
-With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer process so that the quality investigation can be pushed by the sender.
+With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer process so that the quality investigation can be sent by the sender.

 Data consumption